eloj/radix-sorting/README.md

 An [in-place sort](https://en.wikipedia.org/wiki/In-place_algorithm) is a sorting algorithm where the amount of extra memory used does not depend on the size of the input.

-A [stable sort](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability) is one where records with like keys keep their relative position in the sorted output.
+A [stable sort](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability) is one where records with equal keys keep their relative position in the sorted output.

 To get us closer to radix sorting, we now need to consider a slightly more general variant where we're, at